nks854338/upskillChallenges/README.md

-# 🎯 Upskill Mafia Challenges Repository
+# 🎯 Upskill Mafia Challenges

-Welcome to the **Upskill Mafia Challenges Repository**! 🚀 This repository contains all the challenges I've completed as part of my journey with **Upskill Mafia**, showcasing code solutions and demo links for each challenge.
+Welcome to the **Upskill Mafia Challenges**! 🚀 This repository contains all the challenges I've completed as part of my journey with **Upskill Mafia**, showcasing code solutions and demo links for each challenge.

 ## 📁 Repository Structure